 The follow recipes can all be mad pareve if you want to serve them after a meat meal or if you’re allergic to dairy or have lactose intolerance.
 I would suggest you use rice milk, almond milk or soy milk rather than the coffee creamers, which a) for the most part are dairy and b) have bunches of additives and chemicals in their ingredients.

-The following recipes all have specific amounts for the ingredients, but know with a coffee drink some will prefer a stronge tasting beverage and others will like it creamier.
+The following recipes all have specific amounts for the ingredients, but know with a coffee drink some will prefer a strong tasting beverage and others will like it creamier.
 Feel free to play with the amounts of milk to coffee to sugar to flavoring if you taste buds tell you the recipe needs a little tweaking.
 You won’t ruin anything; in fact, you may just invent a new way to serve yourself a cup of Joe.

 Note: several recipes call for instant coffee instead of brewed coffee.
 The taste is a little less robust but it works just fine.

 - 1 gallon cold water

-1 lb bag of your favorite coarse ground coffee
+- 1 lb. bag of your favorite coarse ground coffee

-Pour a gallon of water into a large bowl.
+- Pour a gallon of water into a large bowl.
 Add the coffee and stir until the coffee is completely wet.
 Cover and let the mixture sit for at least 12 hours (I always do this early in the evening and it’s ready to go in the morning).

 - Gently pour the coffee over the filters, making sure not to have too much of the coffee grounds pour out at once.
 You may want to do this in stages, replacing the filters once or twice during the straining.

 My files, source unknown.

-MOCHA WHIPPED COFFEE (dairy or pareve)
+Mocha Whipped Coffee (dairy or pareve)

 This recipe can be doubled or tripled.